-She serves on several national and local committees and boards, including the boards of the Economy League of Greater Pittsburgh, the public policy research affiliate of the Allegheny Conference on Community Development, Vibrant Pittsburgh, a local non-profit committed to promoting a more diverse workforce, and the MPC Corporation, a joint venture between Pitt and Carnegie Mellon for which she alternately serves as president and vice president.
-Nationally, she serves on the Executive Committee of the Council of Academic Affairs of the Association of Public and Land-grant Universities (APLU), the APLU task force on Managing University Intellectual Property, and has served on the APLU Voluntary System of Accountability Task Force on Core Educational Outcomes.
+She serves on several national and local committees and boards, including the boards of the Economy League of Greater Pittsburgh, the public policy research affiliate of the Allegheny Conference on Community Development; Vibrant Pittsburgh, a local non-profit committed to promoting a more diverse workforce; and the MPC Corporation, a joint venture between Pitt and Carnegie Mellon for which she alternately serves as president and vice president.
+Nationally, she serves on the Executive Committee of the Council of Academic Affairs of the Association of Public and Land-grant Universities (APLU) and the APLU task force on Managing University Intellectual Property, and she has served on the APLU Voluntary System of Accountability Task Force on Core Educational Outcomes.
 She is also a member of the International Women’s Forum.

 As provost and senior vice chancellor, Dr. Beeson is the chief academic officer of the University, exercising general oversight over academic affairs on all five Pitt campuses.
 She works closely with Chancellor Patrick Gallagher and other members of the University’s leadership team, providing the academic vision and the fiscal discipline to foster future success in an environment characterized not only by nearly limitless opportunities but also by clearly limited resources.
 As provost, she is responsible for initiating and promoting the University’s commitment to excellence in education and research and to strong partnerships in community development, while also securing an adequate resource base and ensuring the University’s operational effectiveness.
 In addition to leading the University's efforts to advance teaching and research, she has administrative responsibility for numerous University-wide centers and support services, student affairs, computing and technology, and the offices of research, research compliance, and technology management.